NikitaArya17/next_generation_sequencing_projects/README.md

 ### How do these two antibody therapies differ in their mechanisms of action?

 Trastuzumab acts by binding to the HER2 receptor, thus preventing HER2-mediated signalling.
 It is also believed to cause the death of cells that express HER2.
-Bevacizumab acts by binding to VEGF protein circulating in the blood, thus preventing it from binding to its cell-surface receptors.
+Bevacizumab acts by binding to VEGFA protein circulating in the blood, thus preventing it from binding to its cell-surface receptors.
 This results in a reduction in the growth of tumour blood vessels, thus limiting the blood supply to the tumour